Omni Calculator logo

 After providing the main features of your mortgage, you can add the applicable fees, which can affect the final cost of your mortgage.

-First, you can study the main features of your mortgage in a summary table.
-Most importantly, you can check the annual percentage rate, or APR, which is the cost of your loan as a yearly mortgage rate.
-It is a more comprehensive measure of the cost compared to the interest rate as it incorporates not only the interest rate but also emerging fees.
+• The annual percentage rate, or APR, which is the cost of your loan as a yearly mortgage rate.
+It is a more comprehensive measure of the cost than the interest rate, as it incorporates not only the interest rate but also emerging fees.
 Besides, it also accounts for the expected fluctuations in the applicable interest rate when you take an ARM.

 How do I calculate mortgage interest rate?